rafale77/core/README.rst

 Note that I am using the cuda architecture 8.6 which corresponds to RTX30xx GPUs. make sure that you use the correct one for your GPU.

-D. Install pytorch for your platform and cuda version following this `page <https://pytorch.org/get-started/locally/>`__
+4. Install pytorch for your platform and cuda version following this `page <https://pytorch.org/get-started/locally/>`__

-E. Download pretrained models: create a folder called "model" under your ".homeassistant/" configuration folder.
+5. Download pretrained models: create a folder called "model" under your ".homeassistant/" configuration folder.
 .. code-block:: bash